MicrosoftDocs/appcenter-docs/docs/sdk/other-apis/includes/apple.md

 ## Disable all services at runtime

 If you want to disable all App Center services at once, use the `setEnabled` API.
-When disabled, the SDK will not forward any information to App Center.
+When disabled, the SDK won't forward any information to App Center.

 ```objc
 [MSACAppCenter setEnabled:NO];